waltercostamb/features_pipeline/README.md

 :-------------------------:|:-------------------------:
 ![](./figures/performance_plot1_features_pipeline.png)  |  ![](./figures/performance_plot2_features_pipeline.png)

+*CheckM lineage_wf* is required for the following rules: *isoelectric_point*, *genes_checkm_lineage* and *checkM_qa*.
+It is the most memory demanding process, causing the memory requirements to be the same for these three rules.

+Aditionally, the run time to calculate the isoelectric points (IP) per file is on average 2min 10sec.
+This was calculated as the average run time of 500 files.
+In addition to calculating the IPs, the rule *isoelectric_point* also requires *CheckM lineage_wf*.

+The run time to calculate qa reports with *CheckM qa* is on average 6min 7sec.
+This was calculated as the average run time of 160 files.
+Similarly as for rule *isoelectric_point*, the rule *checkM_qa* also requires *CheckM lineage_wf*.

+The run time to calculate EggNOG emapper reports is on average 12min.
+This was calculated as the average run time of 250 files.
+The rule *genes_checkm_lineage* also requires *CheckM lineage_wf*.
+Below follows an example of how this information can be used to calculate run time:

+- 1 file = 12 min follows that: 13,554 files = 162,660 min (or 113 days for 1 core)
+- Parallelizing the pipeline into 40 cores = 2,83 days
+- To run the complete rule *genes_checkm_lineage*, 2,83 days are required plus the *CheckM lineage_wf* run time (~3 days) = 6 days

 ## kmers

 kmers are sub-sequences of a genome.
 Kmers have length k, which can be defined by the user.
 The default is 9.
 If you want a different k, change it in file config.json.
 Kmers are calculated with Gerbil.
 An in-house script creates a table with kmers per file ID.
 Rule: kmers.